RayMathew/AutomationScripts/README.md

   6. NetLogin.py:

     It logs into my internet portal and then asks if the Wi-Fi hotspot should be started.
 If you type 'y' a confirmation dialog box pops up.
+Windows Task Scheduler runs this script when the computer starts up.